Do readers prefer short ebooks to read?

 In these situations, light, short reads would make sense and would give a good reason as to why short ebooks are popular and sell well.

-Sure, there are reasons to publish long, but it appears that there is definitely a new reading market, for ebook shorts.
+Sure, there are reasons to publish long, but it appears that there is definitely a new reading market, for selling short stories.

 So, if you write a book are you publishing long, or short?